YouvenZ/MARIO-Challenge-MICCAI-2024/README.md

 ## Submission instruction

+### How to have acces to the data ?

+First fill the following form, fill the form and send it to rachid.zeghlache@univ-brest.fr.
+Once completed and signed, we will verify the document and within the next 48 working days you will receive the a link to download the dataset.

-Our challenge use the two stack for the
+Our challenge use the two stack (.csv submission and algorithm submission)

-For the premilary phase you need to submit your
+For the premilary phase you need to submit your .csv prediction of the validation set

-This is the github page of the MARIO challenge.
-This page aims to provide guidance of how to publish your solution to grand-challenge.

-We provide the following information

-- The script we used for the evaluation
-- A docker exemple for the submission in the final phase
----